 As it turned out, Ultra Electronics Maritime Systems found a solution to many of these problems right in their own hometown.
 They connected with QRA Corp, a fellow Nova Scotian technology developer.
 QRA invited Maritime Systems to try their new requirements analysis tool, QVscribe.

 QVscribe has been designed to help engineers, business analysts and project managers improve requirements written in natural language.
-It analyses requirements against accepted RE best practices and highlights the problems it finds, directly within the application in which the requirements are written.
+It analyzes requirements against accepted RE best practices and highlights the problems it finds, directly within the application in which the requirements are written.

 QVscribe helps streamline RE workflow with simple, intuitive, actionable scoring of individual requirement quality, usage consistency of terminology and units of measurement, and overall document quality.
 It also analyses requirements for similarity – a feature that’s useful in finding duplications and conflicts between requirements.
 And QVscribe can be quickly and easily customized for program-specific practices and terminology.